 As we mentioned above, AirPlay is only supported on the newer Sonos speakers but if you have one of these, you can use it to stream to older Sonos speakers.

 Start playing content from Airplay to a compatible Sonos speaker > Open the Sonos app > Tap on Rooms > Group non-compatible speakers with your AirPlay-compatible speaker.

-To do this automatically, head to the three dots in the bottom right of the Sonos app > Settings > Airplay > Toggle on Group non-Airplay Speakers.
+To do this automatically, head to the Settings tab in the bottom right of the Sonos app > System > Airplay > Toggle on Group Non-Airplay Speakers.

 Control Sonos with your voice through Alexa

 Follow the more in-depth instructions in our separate feature and you'll be able to ask Alexa to start playing music on your Sonos speakers or follow the quick instructions below for those with an Amazon Echo device or Alexa-enabled device.

 Set up your Amazon Alexa device > Enter your Sonos account information > Open the Alexa app > Tap Skills > Select Sonos skill > Enable.

 The Sonos One, Sonos Beam and Sonos Move all have Alexa built-in for instant voice control, as well as voice control of existing Sonos speakers.

 Control Sonos with your voice through Google Assistant

 The Sonos One, Sonos Beam and Sonos Move don't just have Alexa support, they have Google Assistant support built-in too.